 How Car Insurance Premiums are Calculated

-There are a number of factors that insurance companies take into consideration when calculating your car insurance premiums.
-It pays to understand how your insurance premiums are calculated so you can find the right coverage for your needs - at the right price.
+To better understand how much car insurance costs, it really helps to understands how car insurance premiums are calculated.
+There are a number of factors that insurance companies take into consideration.
+It pays to understand how it works, so you can find the right coverage for your needs - at the right price.
+Here are eight different things that are taken into account to calculate car insurance:

 1. Your car

-The make, model and year of your car all affect your insurance premium.
+The make, model and year of your vehicle all affect your car insurance premium.

 Your premium might be lower if the car model has been statistically proven less likely to be involved in an accident or be stolen.
 It also might be lower if the vehicle has better safety and handling characteristics, or is less costly to repair.